kinecosystem/blockchain-ops/README.md

 - The [examples/](examples) directory consists of pubnet configuration files for Stellar Core and Horizon.
-- The [image/](image) directory consists of a Docker + Compose files for setting up a local testnet.
+- The [image/](image) directory consists of Docker + Compose files for setting up a local testnet.
     The fiels there also serve as a hands-on tutorial for using Stellar Core and Horizon.

 ```bash